 Andydeal1's Discord post.
 App shows $79.99 retail.
 The cart is full.
 Register total: $0.21.

-The receipt is brutal.
+That receipt is brutal.
 USI Combo 10 YR Battery W/Voice 2PK, 21@0.01.
 Subtotal $0.21 for the detectors.
-Andydeal1 also added a bottle of Arm and Hammer detergent, which was not on penny pricing, bringing the full transaction to $13.00.
+Andydeal1 also added a bottle of Arm and Hammer detergent, which wasn’t on penny pricing, bringing the full transaction to $13.00.
 The detector portion alone was $0.21 paid for $1,679.79 in retail value.

 Andydeal1's quote says the rest.
 "Almost 1800 worth not a bad haul let about 5 behind for someone else."
 He left detectors on the shelf for the next member.